Bensonqjy/Data-Extraction-and-Analysis/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact Information
-- Author: John Doe
+- Author: Benson Q
-- Email: john.doe@example.com
+- Email: benson.quah.sg@gmail.com

 ## Acknowledgments
 - Special thanks to the creators of the `pandas` library.